mylesieong/code_library/git_lib.md

 1. Move 2 commit ahead & files discard: `git reset --hard HEAD~2`

 ## Submodule
+1. The submodule folder is just a hash to holder.
+Use `git submodule status` or `vim .gitmodules` to check
 1. Working on develop branch and want to import a submodule to mysubmodule
 1. `git submodule add https://github.com/<user>/whatever mysubmodule`
 1. At this point, submodule will still be empty and should run fetch manually: `git submodule update --init --recursive`